Does Your Child Have Dyslexia or a Vision Problem – Or Both?

 Dyslexia is a condition that affects areas of the brain responsible for information processing, limiting one’s ability to decode letters, identify speech sounds and learn how sounds relate to letters and words.
 Because it adversely affects a person’s ability to read, spell, write and even speak, it inevitably leads to learning difficulties.

 But dyslexia is just one reason a child or adult may have trouble learning.
 Quite often, undetected vision problems impede a person’s ability to read and perform other tasks.
 If vision is the culprit, vision therapy can often alleviate or even cure the problem.

-This is why it’s so important to receive a proper diagnosis to determine whether learning difficulties are caused by dyslexia or a vision problem — or perhaps both.
+If a child has any reading or learning difficulties it is important to receive a proper diagnosis to determine whether learning difficulties are caused by dyslexia or a vision problem — or perhaps both.
 Even if you’ve already received a dyslexia diagnosis, rule out any concurrent vision problems by setting up an appointment with Dr. Anderson and Dr. Holodniak for a comprehensive eye exam.

 What Is Dyslexia?

 1 in 10 people has dyslexia, which affects areas of the brain responsible for processing language.
 People with this condition tend to have trouble spelling and often mix up letters and sounds.
 They will reverse letters within words: seeing a b and thinking it’s a d, seeing a p and thinking it’s a q, or reading the word cat as tac.

 Dyslexia is a learning disability.
 It does not affect intelligence.
 With the proper diagnosis and educational support, children and adults with dyslexia can thrive in every setting.

 While there is currently no cure or medical treatment for dyslexia, it can be better managed with the help of a trained teacher, tutor, or reading specialist.